artsy/artsy.github.io/_posts/2020-07-15-from-engineering-to-product-management-and-back-again.md

 wherever they are, so your communication style needs to be highly adaptive.

 Good communication feels seamless but is typically accompanied by a lot of planning and foresight.
 There was a lot I needed to learn to be an effective communicator and, in turn, an effective leader.
-How to write a good doc, how to run a meeting, how to craft a compelling story, how to be just the right amount of direct, how to be just the right amount of concise... and, as a fairly verbal person how to draw good diagrams and pictures to communicate my ideas.
+How to write a good document, how to run a meeting, how to craft a compelling story, how to be just the right amount of direct, how to be just the right amount of concise... and, as a fairly verbal person how to draw good diagrams and pictures to communicate my ideas.
 There's no shortcut to improving these skills.
 Getting better is a matter of practice and feedback.

 ## Learning to say no